guynich/ten-vad/examples_onnx/README_python.md

 TEN VAD Python ONNX example

-This README describes linux build and demonstration of a Python extension module using Python bindings for TEN VAD C++/C source code and ONNX runtime.
+This README describes linux build and demonstration of a Python extension module using Python bindings for TEN VAD C++/C source code with external ONNX Runtime.

 The build system is designed to work on these CPU architectures.
 | Architecture    | Notes                      |